Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 The Rectified Linear Unit (ReLU) outputs zero for negative inputs and passes positive inputs through unchanged:

-Like a one-way gate: negative inputs are blocked, positive inputs flow through.
+Acts as a one-way gate; negative inputs are blocked, whilst positive ones pass through unchanged.

 - Computationally cheap and simple to implement.

-- Works well in deep networks, enabling faster training.
+- Works well in deeper neural networks, as the computational effectiveness allows faster training.

-- Dying ReLU problem: Neurons can become permanently inactive.
+- Dying ReLU problem: neurons can become permanently inactive.
+Because the output is 0 for negative inputs, if weights are updated

-Once dead, these neurons may never reactivate, reducing the model’s capacity to learn.
+- Once dead, such neurons may never reactivate, reducing the model’s capacity to learn complex features.

 ReLU gained prominence after Nair and Hinton’s Rectified Linear Units Improve Restricted Boltzmann Machines (2010) and was popularized by Krizhevsky et al. in AlexNet (2012).